The passage of time

 So, like any good instructor, one day his sensei called the boy's home and spoke with the boy's father.
 "Karate, oh yes my son is still very interested in karate", replied his father, "in fact he plans to come back and start training again just as soon as the summer holidays are over".
 "Don't you worry my son loves karate, he will never quit".

 Famous last words.
-And yes, you guessed it.
+And, yes, you guessed it.
 Johnny, or Billy, or whatever his name was, never did go back to the dojo.
-Instead like far too many others he too became another casualty of the passage of time.
+Instead like far too many others he too became another casualty of the revolving door.
 Yet you would think with all the negativity in world today, and given all of the positive benefits that karate has to offer, instead of leaving the dojo; Johnny, or Billy, or whatever his name was would have hung on to it tighter than ever before.
 I guess this is just another reminder that what interests us, and what we are passionate about today, does not necessarily last as long as we thought it would.

 So, what is the solution?
 I wish I knew.
 If you ever do figure out what the solution might be is please be sure and let me know.
 In the meantime, I think I will stand a little bit closer to that revolving door.
 Perhaps in doing so I can redirect some of those students who are starting to feel the power of it's vortex.